Market Research Tools:

 see also Brand Equity Measurement | Product Research | Concept Testing

-Focus groups are often used by firms as a qualitative prelude to quantitative market studies, online surveys, phone surveys, and other quantitative market research.
-Focus group research is applicable to both business B2B marketing research, and to consumer research.
+Focus groups, a qualitative market research method, are often used as a prelude to quantitative market studies, customer online surveys, phone surveys, and other quantitative market research.
+Focus group research is applicable to both business B2B research, and to consumer research.
 For more details, see our discussion in our FAQ about "Qualitative versus Quantitative" market research methods.

 Customer "focused discussion groups" -- another term for "focus groups" -- and the related qualitative research method, 'depth interviews', are especially useful in the early stages of strategy decision-making.
 At one time, focus group research studies for market research were considered to be one of the less costly marketing research methods.
 Today, however, alternate methods of getting inside the buyer's mind may offer equally rich, or better, marketing information at an overall lower cost.

 The main point here is the value of getting in-depth insight into the buyer belief and attitude structure, and use this insight for business strategy developement.
 For example, when scanning for strategic opportunities they can uncover important consumer and business buyer attitudes, beliefs, and behaviors that may precede an emerging trend.
 Non-directive techniques and projective research techniques are especially useful in defining buyer motivations .